Shwibi/easy-discordjs-bot/README.md

 The init stands for initialise. \
 The -y stands for yes to all the questions.
 The questions will come if you don't press the y. \
 NOTE: Make sure the name logged after you went with this command doesn't have any spaces, and is all lower caps.
 If not, you can open the package.json file (generated automatically in the same folder you are in) and change the name there. \
 Now you can install node modules!
-To install easy-discord-bot, run the following command: \
+To install easy-discordjs-bot, run the following command: \
-`npm i easy-discord-bot` \
+`npm i easy-discordjs-bot` \
 This will install the module for you!
 Now that you have the module, you can create your bot! \
 In the js file you created, type in the following: \

 ```
-const easyDjs = require("easy-discord-bot");
+const easyDjs = require("easy-discordjs-bot");
 ```

 You can name the "easyDjs" anything.
 That's a variable.
-This statement imports the easy-discord-bot module for you. \
+This statement imports the easy-discordjs-bot module for you. \
 Now you can create a bot using the docs uptop!
 Yay!

 ### Thank you for visiting, have fun!